Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/Computer network architecture.md

 * Computer network architecture refers to the design and structure of a computer network
 	* Which enables the communication and exchange of data between different devices, systems or networks
+* It encompasses the layout, protocols, hardware components and software applications that define how data
 ### What it do: